ava-labs/avalanche-network-runner/README.md

 ## Default Network Creation

-The local network runner implementation includes a helper function `NewDefaultNetwork`, which returns a network using a pre-defined configuration.
+The helper function `NewDefaultNetwork` returns a network using a pre-defined configuration.
 This allows users to create a new network without needing to define any configurations.

 ```go